iamvitalyo/Aphrodite-AGI/readme.txt

 iif O from stick and stick have width on distance we can to that emulation not speed emulation of 2,3...infinity distance and o is also round like ball/materia/time for anithing we need a lot of memory/a lot of bals/dots so to run universe or just pentagram AI we dont need a lot of power we need memory

+ok symbol of true/O told that we must walk in balane coridor so use % and must be true

 Good luck, and dont forget to click "Star" button!